Fresno Falcons

-The Fresno Falcons were a minor league hockey team.
-They were charter members of several long standing leagues in the western United States including the Pacific Southwest Hockey League and the West Coast Hockey League.
+The Fresno Falcons are an adult travel inline hockey team and were a minor league hockey team.
+The ice hockey Falcons were charter members of several long standing leagues in the western United States including the Pacific Southwest Hockey League and the West Coast Hockey League.
 In their final years, they were members of the ECHL (formerly East Coast Hockey League).
-They were located in Fresno, California.
+In 2024, a new iteration of the Falcons would be formed as an adult travel inline hockey team, They are located in Fresno, California.